Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Theoretical Background: Causal Discovery from i.i.d. observational Data

-In the above equation, $X_i$ is directly dependent on its parents.
+In the field of \ac{CSL}, the assumption is often made that the probability distribution over the observed variables X is Markov w.r.t. to the ground truth graph, e.g., \citep{GOLEM,NoGAM,MMHC}.
+This indicates that the joint probability distribution of the vertices $V$ linked with directed edges $E$ in a graph $G(V,E)$ factorizes in the following way: In equation \ref{eq:factorization}, $X_i$ is directly dependent on its parents.
 If $X_j \in pa(X_i)$, then $X_j$ is said to be independent of its non-descendants given the direct causes of $X_j$.
 Put in simple terms, the Markov property assumes direct dependence only among those variables in the true \ac{CGM}, which are connected with a directed causal link. \ac{CGM}s encodes a set of \ac{CI} relationships among the observed vertices.
-The factorized distribution is assumed to be causally faithful to $G$, only if it represents the exact equivalent to the complete set of \ac{CI} relationships embedded in the true causal graph \shortcite{PC_Stable,CSLbook}.
+The factorized distribution is assumed to be causally faithful to $G$, only if it represents the exact equivalent to the complete set of \ac{CI} relationships embedded in the true causal graph \citep{PC_Stable,CSLbook}.
 Identifying \ac{CI}s amounts to eliminating the edge between a pair of nodes given the so-called separating subsets $S$.
 The latter render a pair of vertices independent of each other by blocking every path between them.
 In Appendix \ref{sec:Appendix1}, we exemplify the concept of \ac{CI}s based on three basic causal structures.
 While discovering \ac{CI}s can recover certain components of the ground truth \ac{CGM}, it is not possible to recover the complete causal \ac{DAG}.
 The faithfulness assumption allows one to identify the Markov equivalence class of $G$, called \ac{CPDAG}. \ac{CSL} methods, which rely on \ac{CI}s testing, e.g., PC-Stable, produce \ac{CPDAG}s, see Section \ref{subsec:CSLSummary}.\\

-In addition to the assumption about the Markov property and the causal faithfulness assumption, many research studies in \ac{CSL} adopt the assumption of causal sufficiency, e.g., \shortcite{GranDAG,AVICI,DAGMA}.
-According to latter, prior to modelling the causal \ac{DAG}, the assumption is made that there are no unmeasured variables acting as a hidden cause of a pair of observed nodes.
-This is due to the fact that the presence of latent confounders can significantly complicate causal discovery.
+In addition to the assumption about the Markov property and the causal faithfulness assumption, many research studies in \ac{CSL} adopt the assumption of causal sufficiency, e.g., \citep{GranDAG,AVICI,DAGMA}.
+According to the latter, before modeling the causal \ac{DAG}, the assumption is made that no unmeasured variables are acting as a hidden cause of a pair of observed nodes.
+This is because the presence of latent confounders can significantly complicate causal discovery.
 Further assumptions are related to the identifiability of linear and nonlinear \ac{SEM}, which we detail in Section \ref{subsec:SCM}, when introducing different algebraic \ac{SEM} formulations.\\